jennplatt/microsoft-365-docs/microsoft-365/lti/teams-classes-with-canvas.md

 Microsoft Teams classes is a Learning Tools Interoperability (LTI) app that helps educators and students easily navigate between their Learning Management System (LMS) and Teams.
 Users can access their class teams associated with their course directly from within their LMS.

-## Prerequisites Before Deployment
+## Prerequisites before deployment

 > [!NOTE]
 > The current Teams classes LTI only supports syncing Canvas users with Microsoft Azure Active Directory (AAD) in a limited scope.
 > - Your tenant must have an Microsoft Education license (A1 or higher).
 > - Only a single Microsoft tenant can be used for mapping users between Canvas and Microsoft.
-> - Your tenant must have an exact match between a Canvas field (email, Unique User ID, SIS ID, or Integration ID) and a field in AAD (User Principal Name (UPN), Primary Email Address (Mail), or Email Alias (mailNickname)).
+> - Your tenant must have an exact match between a Canvas field (email, unique user ID, SIS ID, or integration ID) and a field in AAD (user principal name (UPN), primary email address (mail), or email alias (mailNickname)).
 > - If you use SDS to create classes and groups, we recommend disabling the Team Creation Option in SDS and performing a [Group Cleanup](/schooldatasync/group-cleanup) to avoid duplication of classes.
 SDS can still be used to sync organization and user data.